DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 The numbering of sensors can be consecutive by vPin, which is the common practice with multi-pin peripherals (e.g. PCA9685 16-channel Servo driver and MCP23017 16-channel GPIO Expander).
 Sequential vPin numbers within a device is hardware enforced, but this loses some of the advantages available by a more meaningful ID notation.
 Such ID's are available for jmri use and so can also be used for sensorCAM.
 Use of IDs, as suggested below, can remove any need to program with vPin numbers.

 For any peripheral device, the vPin is needed for commands (e.g.700+5), but, if predefined (e.g. in config.h), alphanumeric names such as CAM or CAM2 or ESSEX can be used in place of the base vPin to identify the camera.
-Then commands for CAM pin 5 become: e.g. AT(CAM+05) or AT(ESSEX+05)
+Then commands for CAM pin 5 become: e.g. AT(CAM 05) or AT(ESSEX 05)

 ```c++
  e.g.